Schema markup was introduced in 2011 as a way to help search engines better understand the contents of a page.

 It can be tedious and time consuming to manually search Google for People Also Ask suggestions in order to generate questions.
 And if your organization operates in silos, then collaborating with the customer success department may not be the most efficient approach.

-In order to help our clients better understand how people search for their target keywords at scale, we integrated People Also Ask into Content Fusion, our AI-Driven content writer.
+In order to help our clients better understand how people search for their target keywords at scale, we integrated People Also Ask into Content Fusion, our AI-Driven content optimizer.

 Content Fusion pulls in the People Also Ask questions from the Google SERP in real-time so you can be informed as to what questions end users are asking.
 When you answer these questions appropriately, you’ve just generated FAQ content that can be turned into the FAQ schema.